Benedict-Ik/NZRegionWalksAPI/README.md

 Here is what we did in this branch:

-- Here are the brief steps to set up an authentication database:
+- Here are the brief steps we took to set up an authentication database:

 1. Installed required NuGet packages (if not already installed):